 Summary : In the same land that hosts the brief, brilliant summer of beluga whales and the polar bears of autumn, comes an amazing phenomenon that illuminates the dark winter skies.
-The ethereal northern lights, also known as the aurora borealis, meaning “north wind of the dawn,” brighten the night in a mystical display of color.
-Churchill has one of the heaviest concentrations of aurora borealis activity in the world, making it a peerless destination for a northern lights tour...and 2014 is slated to be the most aurora-active period in years!
-On this exciting Arctic adventure, your days are filled with distinctly northern activities such as dog sledding, and your nights with the potential for the best aurora viewing on the planet.
+The ethereal northern lights—also known as the aurora borealis, meaning "north wind of the dawn"—brighten the night in a mystical display of color.
+Churchill has one of the heaviest concentrations of aurora borealis activity in the world, making it a peerless destination for a northern lights tour.
+View the lights from varied heated vantage points including the new custom-built Aurora Pod ®, offering 360-degree views on the night sky in warmth and comfort through its geometric glass top and sides.
+On this exciting Arctic adventure your days are filled with distinctly northern activities such as dog sledding, and your nights with the potential for the best aurora viewing on the planet.

 Activities : Birding, Culture, Hiking

 Arrive in Winnipeg and transfer to the Fort Garry Hotel.
 Built in 1913 by the Grand Trunk Pacific Railway, the French chateau-style hotel remains the grande dame of Winnipeg, offering first-class hospitality.
 Enjoy a welcome dinner this evening with your Expedition Leader and fellow travelers.

 In preparation for your northern lights encounters, this morning attend a planetarium program at the Manitoba Museum that focuses on the science of the aurora borealis.
 Tour exhibits reflecting the human and natural heritage of the province, including the history of Canada's northern indigenous cultures.
 Contingent on the train schedule, board the Hudson Bay Railway to Churchill around lunchtime.